Subject: History

 Staff Details

-Miss V Walsh- Head of History
+Miss V Walsh - Head of Humanities

-Miss S Porter – Teacher of History
+Miss S Porter – Teacher of History, Head of Year 11

 Careers and Progression